sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-floorplan/fiori-ios-scpms-floorplan.md

 Let's load some data!

 We're using the same style we've used in the `SupplierTableViewController`.
-Implement the following two methods and read the inline comments carefully because you will see that we utilize the `DataQuery` object for making a filter as well as an expand.
+Implement the following two methods and read the inline comments carefully because you will see that we utilise the `DataQuery` object for making a filter as well as an expand.

 > If you're not familiar with those OData specific terms please make yourself familiar with the OData specification: